HL7/US-Core/input/intro-notes/StructureDefinition-us-core-documentreference-intro.md

 1.  a document category
 1.  a patient
 1.  document referenced (content)
-1.  the MIME type (i.e. contentType) of the document
+1.  the MIME type (i.e., contentType) of the document

 **Each DocumentReference Must Support:**